-All intending exporters of Fruits and Vegetables shall register with the Phytosanitary and Quarantine Inspection Services (PQIS) in the Department of Crop Inspection and Certification (DCIC), that is the National Plant Protection Organisation (NPPO) in the Ministry of Agriculture Animal Industry and Fisheries, (MAAIF).
-The procedure shall be step by step as follows:
+All intending exporters of Fruits and Vegetables are welcome to register with the Phytosanitary and Quarantine Inspection Services in the Department of Crop Inspection and Certification, that is the National Plant Protection Organisation in the Ministry of Agriculture Animal Industry and Fisheries.

-- Register with an Exporter Association and under go orientation and pre checks by Association; On successful completion, be forwarded in writing by the specific association management, copy to the FFV Exporter Apex body, MAAIF and Ministry of Trade to Uganda Export Promotion Board (UEPB) for training in export readiness.
+- Register with an Exporter Association and undergo orientation and pre-checks by the Association.
+Upon successful completion the Association should forward your request in writing to the Ministry.
+Here, the request should be copied to the FFV Exporter Apex body, MAAIF and the Ministry of Trade to Uganda Export Promotion Board (UEPB) for training in export readiness.

-- Before audit and inspection by MAAIF, exporter shall prove with evidence, previous successful orientations at stage 1 to 3 and submit an application with attachments to MAAIF.
+- Before audit and inspection by MAAIF, you should prove with evidence, previous successful orientations at stage 1 to 3 and submit an application with attachments to MAAIF.

-- Applicants for registration for export shall be required to prove ownership/hired/rented/shared pack house, before commencement of MAAIF audit.
+- Applicants for registration for export are required to prove ownership/hired/rented/shared pack house, before commencement of MAAIF audit.

-- Applicants for registration for export shall be required to show proof of either own nucleus farm or and have contracted farmers;
+- Applicants for registration for export are also required to show proof of either own nucleus farm or and have contracted farmers

-- Demonstrate capacity to transport produce hygienically without contamination;
+- As an applicant, you should also demonstrate capacity to transport produce hygienically without contamination

-- On completion of MAAIF DCIC audit, the Inspection team shall submit the report to the responsible Commissioner with 24 hours after audit for official recommendations.
+- On completion of the MAAIF audit, the Inspection team shall submit the report to the Commissioner within 24 hours after audit for official recommendations.
 A copy shall be submitted also to the export company.

-- On successful recommendation from Commissioner Crop Inspection and Certification, Applicant shall be issued a MAAIF registration number as an FFV exporter that shall be always stamped on each cargo box before export as part of traceability requirements.
+- Upon successful recommendation from the Commissioner for Crop Inspection and Certification the Applicant can then be issued a MAAIF registration number as an FFV exporter that shall be always stamped on each cargo box before export as part of traceability requirements.